Quick Start for Interactive Live Streaming in React Native

 First we will explore Context Provider and Consumer.
 Context is primarily used when some data needs to be accessible by many components at different nesting levels.

-• MeetingProvider: It is Context Provider.
-It accepts value config and token as props.
+configandtokenas props.
 The Provider component accepts a value prop to be passed to consuming components that are descendants of this Provider.
 One Provider can be connected to many consumers.
-Providers can be nested to override values deeper within the tree.
+Providers can be nested to override values deeper within the tree. - MeetingConsumer: It is Context Consumer.
+All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes.

-• useMeeting: It is meeting react hook API for meeting.
+- useMeeting: It is meeting react hook API for meeting.
 It includes all the information related to meeting such as join, leave, enable/disable mic or webcam etc.

-• useParticipant: It is participant hook API. useParticipant hook is responsible to handle all the events and props related to one particular participant such as name, webcamStream, micStream etc.
+- useParticipant: It is participant hook API. useParticipant hook is responsible to handle all the events and props related to one particular participant such as name, webcamStream, micStream etc.

 Meeting Context helps to listen on all the changes when participant joines meeting or changes mic or camera etc.